annotation/stam/examples/README.md

 * [text resource](explicit_containment.txt)
 * [STAM JSON](explicit_containment.json)

+Explicit containment with relative offsets can always be automatically converted to implicit containment and absolute offsets, the reverse is also possible *except* when two annotations overlap precisely.
+Extra information about hierarchy would then be needed to resolve the situation.

 ## RDF constraints

 This example builds on the previous one and shows how to make a STAM model